-Net investment in capital assets - the amount of net position representing capital assets, net of accumulated depreciation, and reduced by outstanding debt, if any, attributed to the acquisition, construction or improvement of the assets.
+Investment in capital assets - the amount of net position representing capital assets, net of accumulated depreciation.

 Restricted net position - the amount of net position for which external restrictions have been imposed by creditors, grantors, contributors, or laws, or constitutional provisions or enabling legislation.